openshift/enhancements/README.md

 For an overview of the whole project, see [the roadmap](ROADMAP.md).
 For a quick-start, FAQ, and template references, see [the guidelines](guidelines/README.md).
+## Why are Enhancements Tracked?

+As the project evolves, its important that the OKD community understands how we build, test, and document our work.
+Individually it is hard to understand how all parts of the system interact, but as a community we can lean on each other to build the right design and approach before getting too deep into an implementation.

 ## Is My Thing an Enhancement?